wkulczi/FooDBall/README.md

 * Python REST API/GUI for managing the database

-Alpha project sent in 19 Jun 2019.
+Alpha version project sent in 19 Jun 2019.